parseablehq/parseable/README.md

   <a href="https://demo.parseable.io" target="_blank">Live Demo</a> |
   <a href="https://www.parseable.io" target="_blank">Website</a> |
   <a href="https://www.postman.com/parseable/workspace/parseable/overview" target="_blank">API Workspace on Postman</a>
+  Parseable is a log storage and observability platform for modern, cloud native workloads.
+Parseable is built for high volume log data from sources like Fluent Bit, Logstash etc or directly from applications.
 </h4>

-Parseable is a free and open source, log storage and observability platform.

-Parseable ingests high volumes of log data from various sources (Fluent Bit, Logstash etc or directly from applications).
-It stores logs into highly compressed Parquet file format.
-With object storage as primary storage for Parseable, you get seamless scale and flexibility for ever growing log data.

 ## Why Parseable